telatin/16s-region/README.md

-# 16s-region
+# Detect 16S conserved regions
-Align sequences to detect the variable regions they span
+Given one or

 ### detect_region.pl